lsbjordao/Bull-ProFlora-paper-algorithms/README.md

 # Bull-ProFlora Paper Algorithms

-This collection of scripts supports the paper currently under peer review.
+This JavaScript script collection supports the paper currently under peer review.
 It demonstrates key methods for retrieving and generating data used in the assessment of plant species extinction risk.
+To run these scripts, Node.js is required [https://nodejs.org/](https://nodejs.org/).

 ## Clone this repository